-When a student experiences a specific problem in either a didactic or clinical course, the student may be asked by their Associate Dean (if the situation relates to a didactic course), their Program Director (if the situation relates to a clinical course), Student Advisor, Course Coordinator, Regional Clinical Faculty, or Preceptor to write a Learning Plan.
-This student-generated plan should help to identify the problem, the resources needed to solve it, and a time frame for resolution.
-Examples of situations where Learning Plans may be requested include delayed academic progress, problems with clinical skills, delayed submission of academic work, examination failures, or issues regarding communication.
-The goal of the Learning Plan is the student's success.
-The Student Advisor and Program Director are available to assist in developing this plan.
+If a student experiences a specific problem in either a didactic or clinical course, the student may be asked by the Associate Dean (if the situation relates to a didactic course), the Clinical Director (if the situation relates to a clinical course), Program Director (PM-DNP students), Course Coordinator, Course Faculty, Regional Clinical Faculty, or Preceptor to write a Learning Plan.
+This student generated plan will identify the problem, the resources needed to resolve the issue, and a time frame for resolution.
+Examples of situations where Learning Plans may be initiated include delayed academic progress, problems with clinical skills, delayed submission of academic work, examination failures, second course withdrawal (excluding approved EAH), or issues regarding communication.
+The Learning Plan is written by the student in consultation with the Course Coordinator, Course Faculty, Regional Clinical Faculty, Clinical Director, or Associate Dean.
+Learning Plans for a second course withdrawal will be written by the student in consultation with the Associate Dean (MSN+Companion DNP and PMC students) or Program Director (PM-DNP students).
+Learning Plans are designed to improved student success by addressing a specific issue within a course and are not recorded on the student's academic record.
+Failure to participate in the Learning Plan process is grounds for initiating a Performance Plan.